masotime/async-await-utils/README.md

 `options` is an optional object that can contain the following parameters:

 * `batchSize` - default 100, how many promises must fully resolve before allowing more promises to proceed
+* `delay` - default 0.
+If it is preferred to wait a while before starting the next batch, specify a delay in milliseconds.

 ### `timed` (time-limited)